-Canceled events through Corona – we present alternatives
+Canceled events due to Coronavirus – we present alternatives

 The corona virus keeps the world on edge and has already reached the economy.
 In many places, events are being cancelled – from major events to trade fairs and internal meetings.
 This is associated with high costs and effort for companies.
 And visitors are often disappointed by cancellations.
 In this article we show how livestreams and webinars can be used as alternatives to public events.